-Financial assets, other than those held at fair value through profit and loss, are assessed for indicators of impairment at each reporting end date.
+Financial assets are assessed for indicators of impairment at each reporting end date.

 Financial assets are impaired where there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows have been affected.
 If an asset is impaired, the impairment loss is the difference between the carrying amount and the present value of the estimated cash flows discounted at the asset's original effective interest rate.
 The impairment loss is recognised in profit or loss.